Skip to main content

 With all of those charging locations, as well as the improved availability of rapid and ultra-rapid charging points, there’s never been a more convenient time to run an electric car.
 The country, and indeed the planet, has woken up to the importance of reducing our carbon footprint, leading to an enhanced electric motoring experience almost everywhere you look.

-This includes the greater prevalence of public charge points at places like shopping centres, supermarkets and even pubs and restaurants, allowing EV drivers to top up their batteries at times most convenient to them – and often for free too.
+This includes the greater prevalence of public charge points at places like shopping centres, supermarkets and even pubs and restaurants, allowing electric car or van drivers to top up their batteries at times most convenient to them.
 And while you still of course need to keep up with basic maintenance aspects such as tyre pressure, lights and washer fluids, the simpler design of EV engines means less time spent in the garage getting fixed.

 Comfort of electric cars vs petrol and diesels